top of page

 Each country chapter conveys the above ideas in a different way:

-Japan describes an outstanding case of successful, proactive industrial policy, the first that attracted American attention.
+Chapter 5, Japan, describes an outstanding case of successful, proactive industrial policy, the first that attracted American attention.
 This chapter introduces the all-important Asian economic model and how industrial policy plays out over time at national scale.

-Korea discusses that country’s industrial policy, derived from Japan’s, showing how industrial policy has been transmitted around the world as a practitioners’ tradition, rather than a theoretical doctrine.
+Chapter 6, Korea, discusses that country’s industrial policy, derived from Japan’s, showing how industrial policy has been transmitted around the world as a practitioners’ tradition, rather than a theoretical doctrine.
 This chapter is more historical, concrete, and industry-specific than Japan’s.

-France comes next because that country’s record of both success and failure, despite having all the ingredients for success, is very revealing.
+Chapter 9, France, because that country’s record of both success and failure, despite having all the ingredients for success, is very revealing.

-India is another failure case and a Third World example to show that the book's theory applies to radically different societies and levels of development.
+Chapter 11, India, is another failure case and a Third World example to show that the book's theory applies to radically different societies and levels of development.

-Argentina is discussed because its decades of catastrophic industrial policy failures give a sharp, readily understood picture of what not to do.
+Chapter 12, Argentina, is discussed because its decades of catastrophic industrial policy failures give a sharp, readily understood picture of what not to do.

 PART III: THE FORGOTTEN HISTORY